EX Dr. Gilles collection, Germany, acquired prior to

 tightly woven diamond-motif

-cords and long woven brown string ties.
+and long woven brown string ties.
 Cp.

 Catalogue of the the Nora and John Wise Collection